pragalyasuresh92-wq/react-todo-app/README.md

-# Build a CRUD App in React
+# Build a CRUD App in React with Django Backend

-In this article, We'll walk step-by-step through the process of building out a simple React CRUD app with Web API.
-It will have tasks, we'll be able to add, update, list or delete tasks.
+This is a Todo application built with React that connects to a Django REST Framework backend.
+It will have tasks that we can create, read, update, list, and delete.

 ## Prerequisites